Olives, plum, pear, and apple

 Infested fruits will develop purple spots that are most likely noticed during harvest time.
 The formation of purple spots on green fruits makes them unsuitable for most markets.
 Intense infestations can significantly lower tree productivity.

-Chemical control of olive scale revolves around products based on pyriproxyfen, which is an insect growth regulator.
-For this reason, application timing is crucial because insecticides are effective only against the crawlers (the most sensitive stage of the olive scale.)
+Chemical control of olive scale revolves around pyriproxyfen-based products, which is an insect growth regulator.
+For this reason, application timing is crucial because insecticides are effective only against the crawlers (the most sensitive stage of the olive scale).
 Therefore, spraying applications should take place when crawlers emerge.

 One can use traps to determine when crawlers are hatching.
 In spring, take transparent tape that is sticky on both sides and encircle several branches of infested trees.
 Change the sticky tape on a weekly basis.
 Use a hand lens to identify the crawlers; they will stick to the tape and look like tiny yellow dots.

 Olive scale can be effectively controlled by the natural enemies Aphytis maculicornis and Coccophagoides utilis, which are commonly found in many regions.
 Make an effort to protect natural enemies by selecting insecticides that do not kill beneficial insects.
 Minimize the use of insecticides with carbamates, organophosphates, and pyrethroids as much as possible.